xceejay/docs.easyjitsi.com/docs/loadbalancing.md

 ufw enable
 ```

-- setup the firewall on the jitsi-meet server where the first instance is running on JMS
+### Setup the firewall on the jitsi-meet server where the first instance is running on JMS

 ```
 ufw allow 5222/tcp
 ufw reload
 ```

-- install jitsi-videobridge on the new videobridge-server JVB
+###  Install jitsi-videobridge on the new videobridge-server JVB

 ```
 apt -y install jitsi-videobridge2